Australia Approves Ban on Social Media for Under-16s | 📰 LatestLY

 The landmark Social Media Minimum Age bill sets Australia up as a test case for a growing number of governments.Australian lawmakers approved a bill on Thursday banning social media for children under 16.

-It requires social media platforms like Meta, X, and TikTok to take "reasonable steps" to prevent young teens from having creating accounts.
-They could be fined up to 49.5 million Australian dollars (€30.5 million; $32 million) if they fail to comply.
+It requires social media platforms like Meta, X, and TikTok to take "reasonable steps" to prevent young teens from having accounts.
+The companies could be fined up to 49.5 million Australian dollars (€30.5 million; $32 million) if they fail to comply.

 The legislation passed parliament's lower chamber on Wednesday and passed the Senate late on Thursday evening.